 To answer the student’s question, though, about their responsibility for change, I would ask if perhaps it would make more sense for white people listen to Black people to understand and fix the actual problem white supremacy created and that white people are still benefiting from than to try to deny a problem exists or slap band-aids on gaping wounds.
 Perhaps this is much larger than an “oyster knife,” though that little knife wielded by one person can make a huge difference in the life of one BIPOC, depending on whether it’s used to cut that person’s chains or slice their throat.

-I would point that the argument that BLM is seeking to destroy America is based on what is called a strawman fallacy.
+I would point that the argument accusing BLM of trying to destroy America is based on what is called a strawman fallacy.
 From the website:

 “Black Lives Matter Foundation, Inc is a global organization in the US, UK, and Canada, whose mission is to eradicate white supremacy and build local power to intervene in violence inflicted on Black communities by the state and vigilantes.
 By combating and countering acts of violence, creating space for Black imagination and innovation, and centering Black joy, we are winning immediate improvements in our lives.”Black Lives Matter.
 (2020, May 22).
 About BLM.
 Retrieved August 03, 2020, from https://blacklivesmatter.com/about/